 About Assistra Technologies LLC

 Assistra Technologies LLC is a Wisconsin-based company that has been formed to operate as the sole provider of EZ Access® branded products and services, including expert services and design certifications for kiosk manufacturers and their clients to help them meet or exceed ADA guidelines and Section 508 requirements.
 For more information, visit www.assistratech.com.

-About The UW-Trace Research & Development Center
+About The Trace Research & Development Center

 EZ® and EZ Access® are registered trademarks of the Wisconsin Alumni Research Foundation (WARF).